PelmeenidHapukoorega/Solutions-Architect/README.md

 However Im not the type of person who gives up.
 Ever.

 So I remembered what a close friend of mine told me at the start of the year when i told him that i wanted to quit sales entirely and move back to IT.
 He said instinctively "Cloud" (Shout out to you Arthur if you are reading this. +rep).
 After talking about it for few moments, i went home, looked it up and got started with AWS on coursera (which i have useless certs of).
-I knew of Azure but i was thinking at the time (July) that i should stick to 1 and learn it entirely and specialize it.
+I knew of Azure but i was thinking at the time (July) that i should stick to 1 and learn it entirely and specialize in it.
 It was an impulsive descision but i just kept telling myself "dude just start".

 And i did.